 Where will net control be located?

-Net control will probably be located at https://goo.gl/maps/agvKbSnQr3T2 in the offices of the Municipality of Notre-Dame-de-Bonsecours, which is close to Montebello.
+Net control will be located at https://goo.gl/maps/agvKbSnQr3T2 in the offices of the Municipality of Notre-Dame-de-Bonsecours, which is close to Montebello.
 Net control equipment will be set up Friday afternoon, February 7th, 2020.

-Does net control have internet access?
+Does net control have alternative communications?